marcelduin/Micrio.Blogpost.wasm-v3/README.md

 **If you want to try it yourself, try the tour in both versions: [Micrio 3.0](https://micr.io/i/dzzLm/) vs [Micrio 2.9](https://micr.io/i/dzzLm/the-fight-between-carnival-and-lent-pieter-bruegel-the-elder?v=2.9)** (open *Video Tours* from the menu and select *Benchmark*).

 ## 7.2.
-The testing progress
+The testing process

 Before we go to the results, these are some general things I've learned in the bencharking and subsequent optimization process.

 **Tip 1: if you can, make the benchmark as quick and meaningful as possible**

-Since I was using my work laptop for benchmarking, and I made the benchmark test tour *2 whole minutes long*, which is just too short to leave it running and come back later and feels too long to wait out, especially since I wasn't multitasking during the benchmarks, I *really* wished I made the benchmark at least 50% shorter.
+Since I was using my work laptop for benchmarking, and I made the benchmark test tour *2 whole minutes long* (which is too *short* to leave it running and come back later, but too *long* to wait it out), especially since I wasn't multitasking during the benchmarks, I *really* wished I made the benchmark at least 50% shorter.
 But since I already had a lot of results when I realised this, I didn't want to blemish them by changing the tour halfway, or by redoing them all.

 So I stuck with the 2:00 tour.
 I can still dream every frame.

 **Tip 2: use a private browser window without any extensions for benchmarking**

 Also doing some benchmarking on another browser running Chromium (Brave), I realised some numbers were *way* off from Chrome's results.
-After research, this had to do with some Chrome extensions running, and definitely influencing the performance.
+After research, this had to do with some Chrome extensions running that were definitely influencing the performance.

 **Tip 3: for your sanity's sake, do a baseline test every once in a while**

-To be sure, and because you never know the state of the testing machine, every few tests I would do a baseline test to see if the results were still the same as before.
-In this way, I made sure that there were no external factors tainting the test scores.
+To be sure, and because you never know the state of the testing machine, every few tests do a baseline test to see if the results were still the same as before.
+In this way, you can make sure that there are no external factors tainting the test scores.
 Because results will never be 100% the same, you need to know those margins to know when any change you make is significant.

 **Tip 4: don't do bulk changes between benchmarks**

-Sometimes the mental result of a benchmark for me would be to change several small things at once, and then run the benchmark again.
+Sometimes after a benchmark, I would change several small things at once, and then run the benchmark again to see if I *fixed it*.

 After *a lot* of trial runs, I found out that this was not a smart thing to do.
 Some subtle settings (like turning alpha transparency on or off for WebGL) might be a single `true` to `false` setting, but could a have major performance impact.
 And without testing that setting individually, *you just don't know that*.
 It might feel too menial, but it's really worth it.